-498 students in 2 rooms: PIL on the terrible state of public schools in Wasseypur, Jharkhand.
+498 students in 2 rooms: PIL on terrible state of public school in Jharkhand's Wasseypur

 The school also lacks basic infrastructure like bench/desks, kitchen, library, storeroom, boundary etc., besides sufficient number of teachers and non-teaching staffs.
 There is no electricity connection and the mid day meal is prepared outside of school under the sky in unhygienic condition, states the PIL filed by a young Advocate Md Mumtaz Ansari of Wasseypur, Dhanbad.